 When using a table saw, there are a lot of things that can go wrong.
-Two of the most dangerous are getting your hands caught in the blade and having the board being cut kick back.
-Using some common sense safety tips, such as knowing where to stand when using a table saw or where to put your hands, you can significantly reduce the risk of injury from your table saw.
+Two of the most dangerous are getting your hands caught in the blade and having the board being cut kickback.
+Using some common-sense safety tips, such as knowing where to stand when using a table saw or where to put your hands, you can significantly reduce the risk of injury from your table saw.
 In this article, find some good habits to develop as well as learn about the safety equipment on your table saw.

 03 of 07

 As mentioned earlier, a table saw can be used for a lot more than just ripping boards.
-For instance, if you don't have a jointer, you can build a jig that allows the table saw work like a jointer.
+For instance, if you don't have a jointer, you can build a jig that allows the table saw work as a jointer.
 How about using a table saw to make box joints for drawers and similar finger joints.
 In this article, learn these tips and mores, such as how to tune up your table saw or how to keep your saw's cast iron table rust free.

 04 of 07